garris/BackstopJS/README.md

   - **`backstop test`:** BackstopJS creates a set of *test* screenshots and compares them with your *reference* screenshots.
 Any changes show up in a visual report.
 (Run this after making CSS changes as many times as needed.)

-  -  **`backstop approve`:** If the test you ran looks good, then go ahead and and approve it.
+  -  **`backstop approve`:** If the test you ran looks good, then go ahead and approve it.
 Approving changes will update your reference files with the results from your last test.
 Future tests are compared against your most recent approved test screenshots.

 ## Getting started